Josephine Tey: Life and work

-Her only non-fiction book, Claverhouse, was written as a vindication of John Graham, 1st Viscount Dundee, whom she regarded as a libeled hero: "It is strange that a man whose life was so simple in pattern and so forthright in spirit should have become a peg for every legend, bloody or brave, that belonged to his time."
+MacKintosh's only non-fiction book, Claverhouse, was written as a vindication of John Graham, 1st Viscount Dundee (1648-1689), whom she regarded as a libelled hero: "It is strange that a man whose life was so simple in pattern and so forthright in spirit should have become a peg for every legend, bloody or brave, that belonged to his time."

 MacKintosh's best-known books were written under the name of Josephine Tey, which was the name of her Suffolk great-great grandmother.

 In five of the mystery novels, all of which except the first she wrote under the name of Tey, the hero is Scotland Yard Inspector Alan Grant.
 (Grant appears in a sixth, The Franchise Affair, as a minor character.)
 The best known of these is The Daughter of Time, in which Grant, laid up in hospital, has friends research reference books and contemporary documents so that he can puzzle out the mystery of whether King Richard III of England murdered his nephews, the Princes in the Tower.
-Grant comes to the firm conclusion that King Richard was totally innocent of the death of the princes.

-The Franchise Affair also has an historical context: although set in the 1940s, it is based on the 18th-century case of Elizabeth Canning.
-The Daughter of Time was the last of Tey's books published during her lifetime.
-Her last work, a further crime novel, The Singing Sands, was found in her papers and published posthumously.
+The Franchise Affair also has a historical context: although set in the 1940s, it is based on the 18th-century case of Elizabeth Canning.
+The Daughter of Time was the last of MacKintosh's books published during her lifetime.
+Her last work, an additional crime novel, The Singing Sands, was found in her papers and published posthumously.

 Death

 Tey was intensely private, shunning all publicity throughout her life.
 During her last year, when she knew that she was terminally ill, she resolutely avoided all her friends as well.
-Her penultimate work, The Privateer (1952), was a romantic novel based on the life of the privateer Henry Morgan.
+Her ultimate work, The Privateer (1952), was a romantic novel based on the life of the privateer Henry Morgan.
 She died of liver cancer at her sister Mary's home in London on 13 February 1952.
 Most of her friends, including Gielgud, were unaware that she was even ill.
 Her obituary in The Times appeared under her real name: "Miss E. Mackintosh Author of 'Richard of Bordeaux'".

 Proceeds from Tey's estate, including royalties from her books, were assigned to the National Trust.